dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

 > Note: If you have an Azure DevOps pipeline linked to your fork of the
 > repository then you should be able to validate that these changes work.

-At this point in the process the Azure DevOps pipeline will start failing.
-To fix this, some of the pipeline files in the main branch will need to be updated.
+Some of the pipeline files in the default branch will need to be updated to support the new default branch name 'main'.
 To update these files:

 #### Update: CHANGELOG.md